Page Created: 7/28/2014 Last Modified: 5/1/2018 Last Generated: 5/1/2018

 But lightning never hit it, and it worked so well that we got tired of being interrupted by each other.
 It was like a person texting you a lot--it quickly gets tiring responding to them.

 We would be sleeping and our neighbor would buzz the intercom and wake us up.
-It was a loud sinusoid, buzz, buzz, buzz.
-That buzzing was grating on our nerves and it was getting to our neighbor as well.
+It was a loud square wave: buzz, buzz, buzz.
+That buzzing was grating on our nerves, and it was getting to our neighbor as well.

 That's when I realized that people don't always want to communicate with each other.
 People need separation but the potential to communicate.